saadalenany/Drones/README.md

 ```
 mvn spring-boot:run
 ```
-The CLI will run your application on the configured port in the application.properties file.
+The CLI will run the application on the configured port in the application.properties file.